The politics of pain

 As for many of us, even those might not help.
 Those of us with FM, are known to have poor binding at the opiate sites in the brain, so that even narcotic medications are no promise of pain relief, or such relief is short lived.
 Many a doctor is surprised to find the FMer, who they finally gave some opioid pain killers will often be told outright ... that the narcotics are not helping either !

 Nor is anyone it seems, even trying to find and or create alternatives, just for us.
 Every single medication used in FM on site link, was created for something else.
 However, we are generally not given the option, to even attempt the ones that are available to us for pain relief.

 Furthermore, it also becomes, a quality of life issue, with regard to time, expense and over all health risk.
-All of the above pain management tatics, require major amounts of time, or money, or both and or, can be a major health risk.
+All of the above pain management tactics, require major amounts of time, or money, or both.
 Consider what can easily happen, as you attempt to "manage" the pain as we are told to do.

-Furthermore, since there have been no long term studies done on the effects of daily use, as none of the makers of such things, ever even thought of anyone using them daily, much less using them body wide.
-Knowing this, you try and space out their use, saving them for the really bad days.
-Not to mention, the "good" balms, tend to be expensive.
+Furthermore, since there have been no long term studies done on the effects of daily use.
+None of the makers of such things, ever thought of anyone using them daily, much less using them body wide.
+Knowing this potential for damage, you try and space out their use.
+In short, saving them for the really bad days.
+Not to mention, the "good" balms tend to be expensive.

 You spend time in daily mediation and stress reduction tactics.
 You spend a great deal of time, in a chair with a mechanical massage unit or in the hands of a helpful spouse or care giver.
 You apply a heating pad or ice to the painful areas daily.
 Are you seeing the trend here .... ?